realmagicgreen/magicgreen-jekyll/_posts/2018-08-25-cool-reclaimed-wood-lamps.md

 ---
 name: Cool Reclaimed Wood Lamps
 subtitle: Get some cool design lamps.
-They are made of up-cycled wood.
+They claim these lamps are made of up-cycled wood.
 Old timber turned into great furniture pieces.
+Really?!
 description: Rest easy, feel good, turn on your reclaimed wood lamp!
 Adjust it into a new position reflecting how you feel at the moment.
 category: products
 tags: design environment-friendly eco-friendly Indonesia learning recycle save-trees Surabaya sustainable-construction up-cycle wood